 After 1945

 After 1945, few survivors returned to Cologne.
 Many had to settle on Schwarz-Weiß-Platz due to a shortage of living space.
 In 1952, the city ordered all Sinti and Roma who had caravans elsewhere in the city to move to the camp site under threat of coercive measures.
 Other Cologne citizens had also made a temporary home for themselves on the camp site, so that in 1958 around 230 families were living there relatively independently.
-However, the police and the city council took the view that the gypsy camp was damaging the ‘reputation of the city’ and cleared the site in the same year.
+However, the police and the city council took the view that the ‘gypsy camp’ was damaging the ‘reputation of the city’ and cleared the site in the same year.
 While most of the families were offered apartments, the 51 Sinti and Roma families were once again pushed out.
 The people had to live in discarded railway carriages on a derelict site in the far north of Cologne—an insult especially to the survivors.
 This degrading situation continued until 1975, when, thanks to the initiative of the residents, the city of Cologne completed a housing estate to which some families were able to move.

 Commemorative Initiatives